 “Lord, to whom shall we go?
 You have the words of eternal life.”
 (John 6:68)

-- Romans 9 is not talking about individuals but talking about nations.
+2. Deny Romans 9 refers to individuals but talking about nations.

 - The Arab nation came from Ishmael, and the Jewish nation came from Isaac.